amendelson/usc-data-2020/week11/README.md

 # Week 11
-This week, we'll learn review our Final Projects and hear from a guest speaker.
+This week, we'll review our Final Projects and hear from a guest speaker.